Semicolonstartingtexts/conversationhubstandards/outline.md

 Declaring System Commands

-An initiation and confirmation, Focus and…, Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Unstack…, Untrack…
+Join… the/those… phrases…, Focus and…, Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Unstack…, Untrack…

 Communication System Commands